Printed Saturday September 23, 2017 12:37am

 Students who wish to return to "Active Status" after a period of inactivity may petition the program for such a change.
 The Doctoral Committee will be reactivated to consider any condition s that must be met to return to active status.
 The primary concern of the Committee in a return to active status will be verification of the currency of the student's knowledge in the field.
 Information concerning employment activities, other academic activities, participation in professional, industry, and technical conferences, and publication in the field will be considered in this process.

-The granting of Inactive Status within the Ph.D. program does not stop the clock on the Toulouse School of Graduate Studies 10-year time limit for the completion of all work associated with the Ph.D., starting with the date that credit is earned on the first Doctoral course.
+The granting of Inactive Status within the Ph.D. program does not stop the clock on the Toulouse Graduate School 10-year time limit for the completion of all work associated with the Ph.D., starting with the date that credit is earned on the first Doctoral course.

 The University of North Texas Graduate Catalog

 Upon successful completion of all requirements of the LT Ph.D.
-Program, the College of Information, and the Toulouse School of Graduate Studies, candidates celebrate their achievements at graduation.
-Graduation ceremonies are held at the end of each semester, and candidates must complete a graduation packet (obtained from Toulouse School of Graduate Studies) early in the semester that they intend to graduate.
-See TSGS for deadlines, instructions, and other information on the graduation process.
+Program, the College of Information, and the Toulouse Graduate School, candidates celebrate their achievements at graduation.
+Graduation ceremonies are held at the end of each semester, and candidates must complete a graduation packet (obtained from Toulouse Graduate School) early in the semester that they intend to graduate.
+See TGS for deadlines, instructions, and other information on the graduation process.